ssc-sp/datahub-docs/UserGuide/Workspace/onboard-info-kit.md

 If FSDH identifies unauthorized or inappropriate usage of FSDH workspaces, FSDH is obliged to report IT Security for further corrective measures.

+## Source Code

+The workspace lead must ensure the use of open source meets licensing requirements and that the source code is protected from unauthorized modification.
+FSDH recommends workspaces to use external reputable Git repositories (such as Github) to save and safeguard the source code.